Greek & Co. (Queen St.)

-It's All GRK is the newly opened gyro shop situated on Queen West in the former home of Bellwood Bar & Grill.
+Greek & Co., formerly It's All GRK, is a gyro shop on Queen West in the former home of Bellwood Bar & Grill.
 Co-owners Nick Freda (Valdez), Matty Tzoumaris (Valdez, The One That Got Away) and Nathan Godin wanted to update the hallmark format of the greasy spoon Greek joint that peaked in the '90s on the Danforth and has since seen little improvement.

 Order at the counter off the black board menu from four types of meat in one of four formats.
 There's pork, chicken, beefteki (similar to a a burger patty) and souvlaki available as a pita-wrapped gyro, an open-faced piato, a rice an potato packed dinner platter, or, with a horiatiki (village) salad.